pyonia/datascience/README.md

 > Distracting </br>

 ...to prevent that: </br>
-1) Adding extra elements to the visuals that do not convey the message in your data should be avoided. </br>
+1) Avoid: adding extra elements to the visuals that do not convey the message in your data. </br>
 2) Strive for elegance and simplicity in your visuals. </br>

 </br>